Enjoy Seward, Alaska’s Rustic Cabin Lodging – A Home Away From Home

-Singles or couples looking for simple accommodations will enjoy the Abode Well Lodge rooms, with a queen bed, mini fridge, coffee maker, microwave, and private bathroom.
+Singles or couples looking for simple accommodations will enjoy the Abode Well Lodge rooms, with a king bed, mini fridge, coffee maker, microwave, and private bathroom.
 The perfect option for a last-minute overnight stay or for the minimalist traveler, lodge rooms feature all the amenities of our larger cabins, just on a smaller, more-affordable scale.

 Abode Well King Cabins are snugly tucked into the rainforest of Seward, Alaska, and feature a bit more space for parties of 2-3 guests.
 With a king bed and rollaway available, smaller families will enjoy the King Cabins for their charm and attention to Alaska-themed details.
 Coffee maker, microwave, free Wi-Fi, and mini fridge are all provided for King Cabin guests.